Justrygh/Final-Project/README.md

 libtool
 default-jdk
 ```
-Lastly, you will need to install the pip packages listed in dependencies/requirements.txt with the following command:
+In addition, you will need to install the pip packages listed in dependencies/requirements.txt with the following command:

 ```
 pip3 install -r requirements.txt